 5.6 The Principal undertakes to provide the Contractor’s specialists with office premises and all necessary working facilities at the Principal’s expense, such as computer per each specialist, shared fax machine, shared printer and copy machine, e-mail, IDD and international telephone line only for authorized representative of the Contractor at the contractor’s expense, personal protective equipment and work overalls.
 Videoconferences and electronic messages associated with the on-site available services, as well as IDD and DDD telephone calls made to the suppliers of equipment and services upon the Principal’s request shall be paid by the Principal.

-5.7 The Principle undertakes to provide each Contractor’s permanent specialist and its family members and each assigned expert with family houses or single units in Morvarid Camp with a kitchen, bathroom with a bath and shower, including, cold and hot water, toilet, one-man bedroom with air conditioners as well as with equipment as per Appendix 13.
+5.7 The Principle undertakes to provide each Contractor’s Permanent Representatives and its family members and each assigned expert with family houses or single units in Morvarid Camp with a kitchen, bathroom with a bath and shower, including, cold and hot water, toilet, one-man bedroom with air conditioners as well as with equipment as per Appendix 13.
 In case of the equipment failure, its repair and replacement shall be performed at the expense of the Principal.

 The Principal undertakes to provide each Contractor’s expert sent to Tehran with an apartment or a single room in a four-star hotel with the similar equipment.